avipowar/swiggy-app/README.md

   - in clint side routing page is not be reload
 - server side routing
   - in server side routing use anchor tag page is reload

+# What is dynamic routing (UseParam Hook)

+- tou have to created dynamic routes you use /: this
+- its define the. this path is dynamic
+- and you want read the resId in your URL path then we use USEPARM hook
+- which is given by react-router-dom
+- and you read the pathId easily and make api call dynamically